litstack/docs/frontend/javascript.md

 ## Axios

-The javascript global `axios` is configured with the route prefix specified in the config **fjord.php**.
+The javascript global `axios` is configured with the route prefix specified in the config **lit.php**.
 It is recommended to set a try around the function when executing an axios request.

 ```javascript
 async func() {